Local food – pork and bacon dishes

 This dish requires a bit of pre-work in that you should soak the smoked pork collar in advance for about 8 hours, changing the water every 2 hours or so, to lessen the salty taste.

-When the pork is tender, remove from the pot and slice thickly.
+When the pork is tender, remove from the pot and cut into thick slices.
 Serve with the beans in sauce accompanied with boiled potatoes and sprig of parsley to garnish.

 Where to buy smoked collar of pork